THE SCIENCE

 Sets and Reps

 The best thing to do to burn fat and flatten that belly is endurance training.
 This means most of your exercises should be targeted for 2 to 3 sets, at 15 to 20 reps per set.
 Because these are endurance sets, rest between sets should only be 30 to 45 seconds.
-For optimal rest periods, click this link to read more on Rest Time Between Sets.
+We've also written an article on optimal rest time between sets.
+Your goals will dictate your rep count and your rest time.

 Summary